-Aside from the street food market behind the Royal Festival Hall, Waterloo hasn’t always been known as a foodie hotspot.
-But don’t overlook the area; The Cut is a hotbed of gastropubs and restaurants and there are some fab little cafés if you know where to look.
+Aside from the street-food market behind the Royal Festival Hall, Waterloo isn’t really known as a foodie hotspot.
+But don’t overlook the area.
+The Cut is a hotbed of gastropubs and cafés, and there are some fab Waterloo restaurants if you know just where to look.

 Sort out any ill effects from the night before with breakfast at Penny Bar, a café and bar in The Old Vic.
 During the day it serves up smoothies, locally sourced coffee, breakfast bowls, sandwiches and more.
-At lunch and in the evening try modern British mains like pork belly with celeriac purée, charred leaks sprouts and lentils, prunes and red cabbage, washed down with craft beer.
+At lunch or in the evening, try modern British mains like turkey ballotine with stuffing and bacon, or baked hake loin with lobster butter, washed down with craft beer.

 Restaurant, Turkish, Vegetarian, $$$